-Yoga consists of a series of precise postures and movements that are designed to improve both strength and flexibility at the same time.
-The practice is combined with paying close attention to breathing and control of breath, as well as maintaining mental focus.
+Yoga consists of a series of precise body-weight postures and movements that are designed to improve both strength and flexibility at the same time.
+The exercise is combined with paying close attention to your breathing in order to control and optimize your breath, as well as maintain your focus throughout the practice.

 COMMON STYLES OF YOGA

-- Vinyasa Yoga: a very fluid style of yoga linking each breath with a movement.
-This style tends to be faster-paced and is great for anyone looking for a more athletic workout.
+Vinyasa or Flow: a fluid style of yoga linking each breath with a movement, which tends to be faster-paced.
+It’s ideal for anyone looking for a more athletic workout.

-- Hatha Yoga: a classic form of yoga that most other styles have originated from.
-This style focuses on the foundational yoga postures, generally poses are held for 3-5 rounds of breath before moving to the next posture.
+Hatha: a classic form of yoga that most other styles have originated from, which focuses on foundational postures.
+Generally poses are held for 3-5 rounds of breath before moving to the next posture.

-- Yin Yoga: this type of yoga focuses on stillness and spending more time (3-5 minutes) in each pose to lengthen the connective tissue.
+Yin: focuses on stillness and spending more time (3-5 minutes) in each pose to lengthen connective tissue.

-- Restorative Yoga: a style of yoga that uses props (bolsters, blocks and blankets) to support the student fully in each pose.
-Poses are generally held for 10-20 minutes making this type of yoga very relaxing.
+Restorative: uses props like bolsters, blocks and blankets to support the student fully in each pose for ultimate relaxation.
+Poses are generally held for 10-20 minutes.

-- Hot Yoga (Bikram Yoga): a vigorous style of yoga performed in a heated and humid room.
-The challenging series of poses combined with heat is designed to raise heart rates and tire the muscles.
-Take extra caution to stay hydrated when practicing this style of yoga.
+Hot or Bikram: a vigorous style of yoga performed in a heated and humid room, designed to raise the heart rate and tire the muscles.

 BENEFITS OF YOGASome of the physical health benefits of yoga include: